GishB/GeneralPurposeChatBot/README.md

  - [x] ChatHistoryManager (based on Redis).
  - [ ] QueryHelpManager (rewrite or modify user query in case of problems with query)
  - [ ] Transform Audio request and model output to audio\text to interact with user.
- - [ ] Docker Image
+ - [x] Docker Image
- - [ ] github workflow for CI.
+ - [ ] github workflow for CI/CD.
- - [ ] README setup locally .
+ - [X] README setup locally .
- - [ ] Async libraries to interact with users instead of telegrambotapi.
+ - [X] Async libraries to interact with users instead of telegrambotapi.